39 East Central Street, Natick, MA 01760 · (508) 655-5880 · Give

 10:00 a.m.
 In-person & Live-Streamed Service:

-Join with the community of St. Paul's Natick as we gather for our Sunday morning Eucharistic Liturgy.
+Join with the community of St. Paul's Natick as we gather later each Sunday morning for a Eucharistic Liturgy with our choir and music minister.
 This service runs a little over an hour long.

 We also suggest that if you have been a Covid-19 close contact, have any cold symptoms, or have been traveling during the week leading up to a Sunday morning, you would consider masking for the sake of others.